schoolofdevops/kubernetes-labguide/chapters/kubernetes-rollouts-rollbacks-deployments.md

-# LAB K106 - Defining Release Strategy with  Deployment
+# Defining Release Strategy with  Deployment

 A Deployment is a higher level abstraction which sits on top of replica sets and allows you to manage the way applications are deployed, rolled back at a controlled rate.